-- Change in the structure of website URLs – it may happen due to the start of using a different CMS system.
+- Change in the structure of website URLs – due to switching CMS systems.
 Then you should use the 301 redirect to redirect the old URLs to the new ones.
 If you don't do this, users may end up on subpages that don't exist.

-- Modifying the URL, e.g. due to the change of the product name – in this case, you should also create a 301 redirect so that the user immediately finds a new subpage, and not a 404 error.
+- Modifying the URL, e.g., due to the product name change – in this case, you should also create a 301 redirect so that the user immediately finds a new subpage and not a 404 error.

-- Removal of an article, product page or any other subpage on the site.
+- Removal of an article, product page, or any other subpage on the site.
 Remember that even if you delete a resource, it may still remain in the Google index for a while, and users will end up on non-existent pages until Google removes them from the index.
-However, it happens that users save the addresses of the subpages they are interested in and find them directly, not from the search engine.
+However, users often save the addresses of the subpages they are interested in and find them directly, not from the search engine.

 - Changes to the .htaccess file.

 - It happens that the 404 error is the result of a mistake of the user who made a typo in the website address.
-This often happens when trying to access a website by entering an address from memory.
+This often occurs when accessing a website by entering an address from memory.

 Whether it's a user's error or yours – by not setting a redirect, the effect will be the same – the user won't see the resources they expected.

 Hunting for errors.
 How to find a 404 error on your site?

 There are some excellent tools out there to help you find 404 errors on your site.
 I personally use three of them on a daily basis: